KyousukeKyaa/umd_patcher/README.md

 **Patcher** - The patcher is a CLI program, there's no GUI for now, it doesn't really need one but I plan to make something like an old-school loader in the future, midi song included.

 **For Translators** - I'm working on a separate program to make it easier for translators to generate xdelta patches that will be used with UMD Patcher in the future.
 I plan to merge this other program together with UMD Patcher when everything is ready.

+**Beta Testing** - The program needs torough testing on different versions of windows, I've tested on Windows 7 64-bit and can confirm it works at least on this.

+**GNU/Linux Ports** - Most of the dependencies already have versions that run on GNU/Linux, tools like UMDGen can be used with Wine too.
+Mostly only the batch file needs to be ported.
+At this moment I've no GNU/Linux installations, any contribution would help a lot.